Richard Edmonds: Criminal convictions, Holocaust denial and media coverage

 Edmonds was a Holocaust denier.
 In 1988, The Sunday Times revealed that the Holocaust News, a publication that claimed the Holocaust was an "evil hoax", was being published by Edmonds, on behalf of a BNP front organisation, the Centre for Historical Review, and distributed by members.
 According to John Tyndall, after this interview took place Edmonds gave Jon Craig and Jo Revell, the two journalists covering the story, his business card telephone number in the strictest confidence.
 Subsequently, the published article contained the name of the company Edmonds worked for.
-Tyndall wrote that the next day Edmonds was told he would have to leave.
+Tyndall wrote that the next day Edmonds was told to leave.
 The theme was re-visited in Panorama on 8 April 1991, when Edmonds described the publication as "a wonderful statement of the truth".

 In 1993, Edmonds and a group of BNP members were drinking outside a pub in Bethnal Green; when a black man and his white girlfriend tried to pass, the BNP crowd spat at them and shouted "nigger lover" and "monkey" at them.
 Edmonds threw a beer glass at them and his companions "glassed" the man's face and punched and kicked him.
 Edmonds was eventually sentenced to the time he had already spent in jail on remand.
 He also has a conviction for damaging a statue of Nelson Mandela on the South Bank in London.
 There was further controversy in 1993 when he told The Guardians Duncan Campbell that "we [the BNP] are 100% racist".
 Edmonds had previously clarified his position to Panorama as "racism means long live the white race, long live the British race".

 In 2005, Edmonds gave support to the British Holocaust denier David Irving when he was arrested for denying the Holocaust in Austria.
 Edmonds shouted to Irving, "Stay strong, stay strong, good luck to you."
 Edmonds told reporters that he was defending free speech.